WICG/attribution-reporting-api/README.md

 ## API features (proposals)

-🕙 Last updated: January 2022
+🕙 Last updated: May 2022

 All the features below are proposals under incubation.
 This list evolves over time.

 ### Event-Level reports (clicks and views)

 Attribute cross-site click-through or view-through conversions with reports at a per-event level.

 See details in the [Explainer](https://github.com/WICG/conversion-measurement-api/blob/main/EVENT.md).

-Implementation status: `Available in Chrome behind a flag.`
+Implementation status: `Available in Chrome as an origin trial`

 ### Aggregatable reports (clicks and views)

 Attribution reports for aggregated conversions (both clicks and views).
 Complements the event-level reports.

 See details in the [Explainer](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATE.md).

-Implementation status: `Available in Chrome behind a flag.`
+Implementation status: `Available in Chrome as an origin trial`

 ### App-to-web (clicks and views)

 Attribution reports for web conversions for ad clicks (touches) or views that occurred within an Android app.

 See details in the [Explainer](https://github.com/WICG/conversion-measurement-api/blob/main/app_to_web.md).

 Implementation status: `Proposal.
 Not implemented yet (all browsers)`

 ### Cross-device (clicks and views)

 Attribute conversions occurring across distinct devices, i.e. as distinct web browser instances.

 See details in the [Explainer](https://github.com/WICG/conversion-measurement-api/blob/main/cross_device.md).

 Implementation status: `Proposal.
 Not implemented yet (all browsers)`